 A simple shape like a cube (Figure X) can be represented using as few as 12 triangles (2 triangles making up each side), but a more complex organic shape would need many more triangles to accurately represent its surface geometry.
-In general the more triangles we have in our mesh the more accurate our 3D model would be, but this also increases the computational requirements for making use of the 3D model.
-It is possible using software to simplify a mesh (in a process known as decimation), combining triangles to reduce their total count (this creates a more coarse representation of the original shape but can be useful in 3D printing).
+In general, the more triangles we have in our mesh the more accurate our 3D model would be, but this also increases the computational requirements for making use of the 3D model.
+It is possible to use software to simplify a mesh (in a process known as decimation), combining triangles to reduce their total count (this creates a coarser representation of the original shape but can be useful in 3D printing).

-The first step (which happens within the software we are using) in converting a 3D shape into a LEGO sculpture is known as voxelization.
+The first step in converting a 3D shape into a LEGO sculpture is known as voxelization (and this happens under the hood of the software we are using).
 Just as an image is made up of a regular grid of square picture elements or pixels, a 3D shape can be broken down into a 3-dimensional grid of cubes known as voxels.
 The simplest voxelization algorithms work by subdividing each triangle in the mesh into smaller triangles until each side of each triangle is smaller than the voxel pitch (size of each voxel).
 Then each voxel location in the grid that contains one or more triangles inside it is marked as an occupied voxel.

 If we were looking to build a sculpture that is, say, 16 studs wide in the X dimension, it would make sense to pick a voxel size such that our voxelized representation of the 3D mesh has 16 occupied voxels counted along the X axis.

-Once we have this voxel grid, is creating the LEGO sculpture as simple as replacing each voxel with a 1×1 LEGO brick ?
-Conceptually, yes, but in practice there are a few wrinkles we have to deal with.
+Once we have this voxel grid, is creating the LEGO sculpture as simple as replacing each voxel with a 1×1 LEGO brick?
+Conceptually, yes, but in practice there are a few wrinkles we must deal with.
 For one, unlike a voxel, a LEGO brick is not a perfect cube.
 It is a little taller than it is wide (even if you disregard the stud at the top).
 The ratio of the height to width of a 1×1 brick is 6:5.
-If we simply place a LEGO brick in each occupied voxel location, we would end up with a sculpture that looks vertically stretched.
+If we simply place a LEGO brick in each occupied voxel location, we will end up with a sculpture that looks vertically stretched.